Find Trade Colleges

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

-Grinding, Lapping, Polishing, & Buffing Machine Tool Operator Employment Estimates
+Other Grinding, Lapping, Polishing, & Buffing Machine Tool Operator Job Titles

-There were about 76,200 jobs for Metal and Plastic Grinding, Lapping, Polishing, and Buffing Machine Tool Setter, Operator, or Tender in 2016 (in the United States).
+In the United States, there were 76,200 jobs for Metal and Plastic Grinding, Lapping, Polishing, and Buffing Machine Tool Setter, Operator, or Tender in 2016.
 There is little to no growth in job opportunities for Metal and Plastic Grinding, Lapping, Polishing, and Buffing Machine Tool Setter, Operator, or Tender.
-Due to new job openings and attrition, there will be an average of 6,800 job openings in this field each year.
+There will be an estimated 6,800 positions for Grinding, Lapping, Polishing, & Buffing Machine Tool Operator per year.

 undefined